openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/medialParabrachialNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Medial parabrachial nucleus' is a parabrachial nucleus.
-It is part of the pontine tegmentum.
+   :definition: Is a parabrachial nucleus.
+Is part of the pontine tegmentum. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002918) ('is_a' and 'relationship')]
    :description: The Medial parabrachial nucleus is a nucleus of the pons which constitutes part of the pneumotaxic center.
-It gets its name from its location relative to the superior cerebellar peduncles, which is also known as the 'brachia conjunctiva'.
-[WP,unvetted].
+It gets its name from its location relative to the superior cerebellar peduncles, which is also known as the 'brachia conjunctiva'. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002918)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106675
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002918#medial-parabrachial-nucleus-1
    :name: medial parabrachial nucleus